Mary Shelley: Return to England and writing career

+On 29 August 1823, she attended a performance of Presumption; or, the Fate of Frankenstein, the first stage adaptation of her novel, at the English Opera House in the West End.
+The popularity of the play caused a second printing of Shelley's novel and a proliferation of other theatrical adaptations.
 In the summer of 1824, Mary Shelley moved to Kentish Town in north London to be near Jane Williams.
 She may have been, in the words of her biographer Muriel Spark, "a little in love" with Jane.
 Jane later disillusioned her by gossiping that Percy had preferred her to Mary, owing to Mary's inadequacy as a wife.
 At around this time, Mary Shelley was working on her novel, The Last Man (1826); and she assisted a series of friends who were writing memoirs of Byron and Percy Shelley—the beginnings of her attempts to immortalise her husband.
 She also met the American actor John Howard Payne and the American writer Washington Irving, who intrigued her.
 Payne fell in love with her and in 1826 asked her to marry him.
 She refused, saying that after being married to one genius, she could only marry another.
 Payne accepted the rejection, and tried – without success – to talk his friend Irving into proposing himself.
 Mary Shelley was aware of Payne's plan, but how seriously she took it is unclear.

 Reginald Easton's miniature of Mary Shelley is allegedly drawn from her death mask (c.
 1857).

 In 1827, Mary Shelley was party to a scheme that enabled her friend Isabel Robinson and Isabel's lover, Mary Diana Dods, who wrote under the name David Lyndsay, to embark on a life together in France as husband and wife.
 With the help of Payne, whom she kept in the dark about the details, Mary Shelley obtained false passports for the couple.
 In 1828, she fell ill with smallpox while visiting them in Paris; weeks later she recovered, unscarred but without her youthful beauty.